juhakaup/CityBikeApp/README.md

 The aim of this project was to develop an app that displays stations and individual rides on Helsinki city bikes.

+The deployed version of the app can be found here: https://citybikeapp.fly.dev/

 ## Contents

 * [Installing](#installing)